 Middle School (MS) / High School (HS) Programming

-Our MS service will be live in The Loft at 9:30 and 11:15 AM, and our HS service will be live in The Loft at 6:00 PM.
+Our Community Students MS service will be live on the second floor of the NextGen Building at 9:30 and 11:15 AM.
+Our HS service will be live on the second floor of the NextGen Building at 6:00 PM.
 They also will continue to offer their services online on their Community Students YouTube channel.
-Students will transition to the new NextGen Building as soon as it is ready.

 FREQUENTLY ASKED QUESTIONS